-If your back bothers you, I suggest that you read my favorite book on the subject, Healing Back Pain: The Mind Body Connection by John Sarno, MD (New York: Warner Books, 1999).
-You’re much more likely to get lasting help by spending $14 for a paperback copy of this classic than shelling out much more on an inversion device.
+If your back bothers you, I suggest that you read my favorite book on the subject, Healing Back Pain: The Mind Body Connection by John Sarno, MD (Mass Market Paperback, 2018).
+You’re much more likely to get lasting help by spending $9 for a paperback copy of this classic than shelling out much more on an inversion device.

 Andrew Weil, M.D.

 K.S.
 Prasad et al, “Inversion therapy in patients with pure single level lumbar discogenic disease: a pilot randomized trial,” Disability and Rehabilitation, January 23, 2012, doi:10.3109/09638288.2011.647231